Skip to content

 roasted red bell peppers with eggs cooked in the center on a plate

 “Red bell peppers are extremely high in vitamin C — they have even more vitamin C than a glass of OJ,” Pacheco says.
-She mentions that vitamin C is a potent antioxidant that has been shown to help reduce inflammation.
+Vitamin C is a potent antioxidant that can help reduce inflammation.

 Even better?
-Red bell peppers are easy to incorporate into a wide range of recipes—throw them into a stir-fry, prepare them as a taco topping, or chop some up in a salad.
+Red bell peppers are easy to incorporate into a wide range of recipes — throw them into a stir-fry, slice and serve with dip, or stuff with a mix of cooked ground beef and rice and bake.

 Read next: 5 Anti-Inflammatory Fruits To Stock Up On